CloudGeometry/cg-devx-docs/docs/getting_started.md

 - Basic knowledge of cloud services and concepts
 - Git client installed on your local machine

-## Step 1: Provisioning the Infrastructure
+## Step 1: Prerequisites for the Infrastructure

 1. Start by setting up an account with your preferred cloud provider if you haven't done so already:
 	- [Prepare an AWS account](account_setup/aws_account_setup.md)
-2. Create a new project or select an existing project where you want to deploy CGDevX.

-## Step 2: Configuring CGDevX Core Components
+## Step 2: Installing CGDevX Core Components

 Before getting started with CGDevX on your local machine, ensure that you have the necessary prerequisites installed.
 The following steps outline the installation process: